tmathis720/kryst/docs/check.md

             workspace.rs
 ```

-We will start the review in parts, looking at one module at a time in isolation, working from the most foundational elements to the highest-level ones.

-Here we will start with the context module:
+We will start from the `context` module, which describes the generic interfaces for the Solver and Preconditioners.
+Remember, if everything looks to be in order in the module, feel free to say "this looks good" or to give some kind of vote of confidence that what has been done looks robust and production-ready.

 `src/context/mod.rs`